This is the multi-page printable view of this section. Click here to print.

 Butler is written in Node.js and runs on most modern operating systems.

-As of version 7.2 Butler offers pre-built binaries for Windows, macOS and Linux§, meaning that Node.js no longer has to be separately installed to use Butler.
+There are pre-built binaries for Windows, macOS and Linux, meaning that Node.js does not have to be separately installed to use Butler.

 This simplifies things - just download, configure and run.